metalwarrior665/actor-google-sheets/README.md

     - `createBackup` <[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type)> If true then after obtaining the data from the spreadsheet and before any manipulation, data are stored into the default key-value store under the key `backup`.
 Can be loaded in future run using `load backup` mode.
 Useful when you are not sure what you are doing and have valuable data in the spreadsheet already. **Default**: `false`.

 ## Filter options and transform function
-By default the behaviour of the import is straightforward. `replace` mode simply replaces the old rows with new rows, `append` simply adds new rows below the old ones and `modify` doesn't do anything (it is only usable with filter options or transform function).
+By default the behaviour of the import is straightforward. `replace` mode simply replaces the old content with new rows, `append` simply adds new rows below the old ones and `modify` doesn't do anything (it is only usable with filter options or transform function).
 But for more complicated imports that require importing only unique items or any other custom functionality, you need to use one of the following options: `filterByField`, `filterByEquality` or `transformFunction`.
 Behaviour of each of these options is specific to each of the modes so if you need to do some more complicated workflow it is important to understand the interaction.

 - **`filterByField`**: Items are evaluated to be equal if the provided field is equal between them.
-    - `append`: New items are checked against the old ones comparing the specified field.
-If the field is equal, new item is not appended.
-If more new items have the same field, only the last one is appended.
-The old items are not deduplicated between themselves.
+    - `append`: Old and new data is put together and checked for duplicated.
+Only the first item is kept of duplicates are found.
-    - `replace`: Works like `append` but since it cares only about the new data all items are deduplicated so only the last item with the unique key is imported.
+    - `replace`: Works like `append` but cares only about new data.
     - `modify`: Works exactly like `replace` only with old items instead of new ones.
 - **`filterByEquality`**: This options behaves very similarly to `filterByField` only the items are evaluated to be equal if all of their fields are the same.
 So if any the item has any unique field, it will be imported.